jasonbisson/terraform-google-virtual-machine-threat-detection/README.md

 - `mv ssh_access.template ssh_access.tf` to rename firewall template to allow ssh access
 - `terraform plan` to see firewall update in the infrastructure plan
 - `terraform apply` to apply firewall update to infrastructure build
-- ssh to only gce instance in project and run `ps -ef |grep inactivated_miner`
+- ssh vmtd gce instance in project and run `ps -ef |grep inactivated_miner`